reiniervg/reiniervg/README.md

 - 📚 Networking student with a keen interest in software development.
 - 💻 Currently learning Lua, Vue.js, and MySQL.
-- 🌐 Experienced in JavaScript, HTML, CSS, Intune, Lua, Azure, C#, Discord.js, Powershell, and Node.js.
+- 🌐 Experience in JavaScript, HTML, CSS, Intune, Lua, Azure, C#, Discord.js, and Node.js.
+- 🖥️ Familiar with VMware vSphere, Hyper-V, VirtualBox, and Pterodactyl Panel.
 - 🚑 Working on [Hulpdiensten Centraal](https://discord.gg/uaShN3KZrv) - a project related to emergency services.
 - 🎨 Also interested in modeling.